 - DENIED APPEAL

 Students will be informed of the reasons for the denial of their appeal and given an explanation of how they can restore Financial Aid eligibility.
-Students with denied appeals may appeal to the Director of Financial Aid for reconsideration.
+Students whose initial appeal is denied by the committee can submit a secondary appeal to the director.